DarXSouls/Nbody/README.md

 ```

+## Parallelization and Performance

+To improve performance and reduce simulation time, this project includes basic parallelization using OpenMP for multi-core CPU execution.

 ## 🔍 Analysis & Visualization Tools

 Your post-processing pipeline in Python builds upon the N-body simulation data to extract physical insights and visualize the cluster’s evolution.